escortcvh/gohugo-theme-ananke/content/products/outdoor.md

 specific PROBIOTICS.

-This high concentrate performance product is designed for deep cleaning and odour control of all outdoor pet areas, bin areas, bins, kennels, BBQ areas, and outdoor furniture, and makes cleaning a breeze while being safer for your health and good for the environment.
+This high concentrate performance product is designed for deep cleaning and odour control of all outdoor pet areas, bin areas, bins, kennels, braai areas, and outdoor furniture, and makes cleaning a breeze while being safer for your health and good for the environment.
 100% plant based readily biodegradable ingredients

 Power packed with PROBIOTICS